mungg/FABLES/README.md

-FALBES data is based on json format, it looks like:
+FALBES data is stored in a json file with the following format:

 * `title of book`: (str)
   * `model name`: (str)